LYNCH·LLP

 Questions about Examiner Faraj Ayoub

-• What is Examiner Ayoub's overall allowance rate?
+• What is Examiner Faraj Ayoub's overall allowance rate?

-The allowance rate is 72%, based on 67 disposed applications (48 allowed, 19 abandoned).
-This is a historical record and is not a prediction of any specific application.
+The allowance rate is 72%, measured across dozens of decided applications (allowed and abandoned).
+Pending applications are excluded.
+This is a historical aggregate and not a prediction of any specific application.

 • How many art units does this examiner cover?